Law Office of Michelle Ball Discipline,Ed 48900s Student Discipline For Harassing A Witness In A School Matter

 Names of Witnesses Usually Withheld So Intimidation May Be Unintentional

-To complicate matters, often the names of the witnesses in student suspension or expulsion matters are not disclosed to the accused student or their family.
-So, when a student randomly calls a “friend” for help or otherwise, the student may actually be calling a witness in the matter against them without knowing it.
-The student may then, unintentionally be perceived as intimidating that witness while discussing the pending expulsion!
+For example, when an accused student randomly texts or messages a school friend to check in, the student may actually be texting a witness in the matter against them without knowing it.
+The student may then, unintentionally be perceived as intimidating that witness simply for reaching out.

 It is tricky.